yanyangbaobeiIsEmma-zz/CS-234-RL/Sutton_Book_Points.md

 ### History of RL
 There are two main threads.
-1. trail and error
+1. trial and error
       - Edward Thorndike first expressed the essence of trial-and-error: Law of Effect (it describes the effect of reinforcing events n the tendency to select actions)
       A combination of *selecction* and *memory*
          * selectional
          * associative: alternatives found by selection are associated with particular situations.
       - Minsky's paper *Step Toward Aritifical Intelligence*(1961), discussed *credit-assignment problem*.

 2. Optimal control, using value functions and DP.
       - from Richard Bellman (mid-1950s), use dynamic system's state and a value funtion, define a functional equation - Bellman equation.
 Bellman also introduced the discrete stochastic version of optimal control problem known as MDPs.
        - Ron Howard(1960) devised policy iteration method for MDPs.
 DP suffers from *the curse of dimensionality*, meaning the computations grow exponentially with the number of states.

 3. Temporal-difference methods.
       - Klopf (1972) brought trial-and-error learning together with an important component of temporal-difference learning.
       - Sutton and Barto (1978) developed Klopf's ideas and developed a psychological model of classical condistions based on temporal-difference learning.
 A key step was taken by Sutton in 1988 by separating temporal-difference learning from control, treating it as a general prediction method.
 That paper introduced TD($\lambda$) algorithm.
       - Sutton and Barto finalized work on actor-critic architecture in 1981.
       - 1989 Chris Watkin developed Q-learning.